 Survey of French contributions to philosophy, history, science, political theory, and belles lettres from Romanticism to the present, designed for students with no knowledge of the French language.
 Continued development of the genres: poetry, narrative, exposition, drama.
-Regular submission of compositions and the regular re-writing and editing of such material.
-This course follows the outline of French 306W though availability of readable translations dictates the choice to texts.
 This course does not include a foreign language component and cannot be used toward a language requirement.
-Prerequisite: WR 102 with a minimum grade of C. Cadets may not earn credit for both FR 331 and FR 306W.
+Note: Cadets may not earn credit for both FR 331 and FR 306W.
+Prerequisite(s): ERH 102 with a minimum grade of C.